 UW-Madison is a major research university in the United States ranking consistently among the top-five university in research expenditures among all U.S. universities.
 Total student enrollment is 43,000 of which more than 12,000 are graduate and professional students, and there are over 2000 faculty.
 It is an exciting place to learn and conduct research.

 The city of Madison ranks as one of the top places in the U.S. to live and work.
 For information about campus and city, please see http://www.wisc.edu/about/

 Qualifications: We seek candidates who work well in a collaborative setting and have excellent communication and writing skills.
 Good English writing and verbal communication skills, as well as the ability to work in a team, are essential.
-Candidates should have demonstrated skills in the processing and handling of large datasets, statistical modeling, spatial ecology, and GIS.
+Candidates should have demonstrated skills in the processing and handling of large datasets, statistics, and GIS.
 Knowledge of remote sensing, fire ecology and/or human demographics is a plus.

 Applicants for the post-doc position must have completed their Ph.D. at the time of appointment and have published in peer-reviewed scientific journals.
 Applicants for the PhD student position must have a completed a BS.
 A MS by the time of appointment is desirable, but candidates with equivalent experience will be considered.

 Submitting an application includes filling out a small survey, and takes approximately 15 minutes.
 It requires contact information for three references, and to upload (in one file in PDF format):